How to Spot a Failing Tree Before it's Overdue

-Tree removal can be a complicated and potentially dangerous task.
-If a tree is dying, diseased, or in danger to fall, the tree might have to be removed in order to prevent damage to property and guarantee safety.
-But how can you tell if a tree needs to be removed?
-We’ll walk you through the signs to be looking for and help you determine whether it’s time to call in the professionals.
+Tree removal is a complex and potentially hazardous task.
+If a tree is dying, diseased, or at risk from falling down, then it might need to be removed to prevent damage to property and make sure that the tree is safe.
+But how can you tell whether a tree should be cut down?
+This article will walk you through the warning signs to watch out to and assist you determine when it’s time to call experts.

 Dead or dying trees

-One of the obvious signs that a tree needs to be removed is if it is dying or dead.
-Dead trees do not have leaves and can appear dead.
-If a tree doesn’t have leaves or any signs of new growth, it’s likely dead.
-In addition, the bark of dead trees could be cracked, dry, or peeling.
+One of the evident signs that a plant should be removed is if it is dead or dying.
+Dead trees do not have leaves and could have a lifeless appearance.
+If a tree is without leaves or evidence of growth, it’s probably dead.
+The bark of dead trees may be dry, cracked, or peeling.

 Trees with diseases

-The trees that are sick may pose a threat to other plants and trees in the area.
-The most common signs of disease in trees include dying leaves, wilted or yellowed branches, and mushroom growth at the base or the trunk.
-If you suspect that your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.
+Trees with diseases may pose a threat to other trees and plants in the surrounding area.
+Common signs of disease for trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom or the trunk.
+If you think your tree might be suffering from disease it is important to get it checked by a professional arborist.

 Leaning Trees